GalaxyHBXY/Extracting-data-from-documents-for-data-science/README.md

 3. Use linear regression to construct a function that represents the maximum likelihood of the position of the critical areas.
 4. Match the OCR result with the output of the function to retrieve the position of the critical areas.
 5. Extract the text and save it in a python dictionary

+Note that the data in `selected/` directory is used as a training set to train the linear regression model.

 ## Template Matching